-Teton Pass: Teton Pass has long been a popular backcountry ski destination, but recently has begun to attract large numbers of both national and international visitors.
-A 2018-19 counter at the north and south trailheads of Teton Pass found that the total traffic entering and exiting the Teton Pass backcountry from November 21, 2018 to January 13, 2019 was 11,709 people, with the highest single day of use tallying 611 people on December 12.
-We estimate that skiers and boarders currently take about 150,000 runs on Teton Pass each winter season.
-Given the growing interest in backcountry skiing and riding, we anticipate that winter recreational use of Teton Pass will continue to increase in the future.
+Teton Pass has long been a popular backcountry ski destination, but has recently begun to attract large numbers of national and international visitors.
+A counter at the north and south trailheads of Teton Pass during the 2018-19 season found that the total traffic entering and exiting the Teton Pass backcountry from November 21, 2018 to January 13, 2019 was 11,709 people, with the highest single day of use, December 12, tallying 611 people.
+It is estimated that skiers and snowboarders currently take about 150,000 runs on Teton Pass each winter season.
+Given the growing interest in backcountry skiing and riding, we anticipate that winter use of Teton Pass will continue to increase in the future.
 Several key issues have emerged as a result of increased recreational use.
 These include:

-- skier/boarder triggered avalanches off Mount Glory endangering commuters and other recreationists;
+- skier and snowboarder triggered avalanches off Mount Glory endangering commuters and other recreationists;

-To help address these issues, TBCA initiated several actions:
+To help address these issues, TBCA has engaged in several initiatives:

-- Teton Pass FLAP Grant: TBCA has cooperated in a multi-agency effort to submit a $5.2m grant to the Federal Lands Access Program for improvements to safety and access on Teton Pass.
-If funded the project will include:
+- Teton Pass FLAP Grant (Ongoing): TBCA cooperated in a multi-agency effort to submit a $5.2m grant to the Federal Lands Access Program for improvements to safety and access on Teton Pass.
+If funded, the project will include:

 - construction of an official USFS trailhead at the top of the Pass

-- pedestrian caution signs at the top of the Pass
+- addition of pedestrian caution signs at the summit of the Pass

 - purchase of vans for a Teton Pass shuttle system

-- Teton Pass Volunteer Ambassador Program: TBCA launched a Teton Pass Volunteer Ambassador program to complement the work of our current ambassador, Jay Pistono.
-Volunteer Ambassadors will greet visitors, help share information, and help to manage the parking at the top of the pass.
+- Volunteer Pass Ambassador Program (Ongoing): In 2020, TBCA launched the Volunteer Pass Ambassador program to complement the work of longstanding ambassador, Jay Pistono.
+Volunteer Ambassadors greet visitors, share information, spread enthusiasm, and help manage trailhead parking.

-- Teton Pass film: TBCA is working with Stio to produce a film about the Teton Pass Ambassador Jay Pistono and responsible recreational use of the Teton Pass.
+- Teton Pass film (Ongoing): TBCA is collaborating with Stio to produce a film featuring Teton Pass Ambassador Jay Pistono which will depict responsible recreation on Teton Pass.

-- Working with Agencies: TBCA meets regularly with management agencies, such as WYDOT and BTNF, to help with signage and to ensure users’ concerns and needs are addressed agency decision making.
+- Collaboration with agencies (Ongoing): TBCA meets regularly with management agencies, such as the Wyoming Department of Transportation and the Bridger-Teton National Forest, to help with signage and to ensure users’ concerns and needs are addressed during agency decision making.

-- Flyers, Social Media, and website: TBCA worked with the Bridger-Teton National Forest to create several flyers, social posts, and web material to educate Teton Pass skiers and snowboarders about responsible and safe recreation on Teton Pass.
+- Flyers, social media, and website (Ongoing): TBCA has collaborated with the Bridger-Teton National Forest and partner organizations to create flyers, social media posts, and web material to educate Teton Pass skiers and snowboarders about responsible and safe recreation on Teton Pass.